Onyx-Protocol/Onyx/docs/protocol/specifications/confidential-assets.md

 * [Create Blinded Asset ID Commitment](#create-blinded-asset-id-commitment)

 Note: even if the asset ID is provided in the clear, the corresponding nonblinded asset ID commitment is necessary for algorithms that validate the transaction as a whole.

-Asset ID commitments are pedersen commitments as described in [[CITATION]].

 ### Encrypted Asset ID